Ignacio Tapia (footballer, born 2004)

-Ignacio Tapia (born 1 September 2004) is an Argentine footballer currently playing as a attacking midfielder for Belgrano.
+Ignacio Tapia (born 1 September 2004) is an Argentine footballer who plays as an attacking midfielder for Barracas Central, on loan from Belgrano.

 Club career

 Born in Primero de Mayo, Córdoba, Tapia started his career with Unión Empalme at the age of six, before moving to Belgrano a year later.
 He also spent time with local sides Sociedad Cultural de La Para and Sportivo Belgrano de La Para.

 In November 2021, he signed a new three-year contract with Belgrano.